slavistan/lf-gadgets/lf-filedialog/README.md

 		if present.
 DEFAULT: None
 ```

-Please take note of the known limitations of interfacing TUIs with
+Please take note of the known limitations of interfacing TUIs with shell
-shell scripts: As TUIs (such as `lf`) communicate with the terminal
+scripts: As TUIs (such as `lf`) communicate with the terminal via stdout/stdin
-via stdout/stdin to draw their layouts it is impossible to use
+to draw their layouts it is impossible to use return values in the usual manner
-return values in the usual manner (by capturing a commands stdout, e.g.
-`d=$(date)`). `x=$(lf)` will do nothing for the same reason `x=$(htop)`
+(by capturing a commands stdout, e.g. `x=$(date)`). `x=$(lf)` will do nothing
-will not display its TUI.
+for the same reason `x=$(htop)` will not display its TUI.

-Thus, when using `lf-filedialog` inside shell scripts you may either
+Thus, when using `lf-filedialog` inside shell scripts you may use the `-x`
-use the `-x` flag, which will display the dialog inside a new terminal,
+option which will display the dialog inside a new terminal and allows to
-e.g. like so:
+capture the script's stdout:

 ```
 myfile="$(lf-filedialog -p "Select a file:" -t f -x)" echo "$myfile"
 ```

+Alternatively, to display the dialog in the same terminal use the `-o` option
-or, alternatively, use the `-o` flag to write the selection to a file:
+to write the selection to a file:

 ```
 lf-filedialog -p "Select a file:" -t f -o /tmp/selection